alberto-lazari/masters-thesis/chapters/implementation.typ

 === State Persistence Component
 ==== Design
-The persistence component is responsible for managing the interaction with the permission file that stores the state model.
+The _state persistence_ component is responsible for managing the interaction with the permission file that stores the state model.
 It has two main responsibilities:
 + File parsing: reading and writing the permission state to and from the file, ensuring the state model reflects the latest data.